FoxWhiskey/clickclock/README.md

 ## Hardware setup
-Provided, the DEBO DRV3 developer board is used, find the default connections from the diagram below.
+Provided the DEBO DRV3 developer board is used, find the default connections from the diagram below.
 Default pins are defined in `libClockWork.h`.
 ```
 BUTTON       ESP8266       DEBO DRV3    CLOCKWORK